-Mark Lowentrout, Associate Dean
+Mark Lowentrout, Dean

 The Arts Division is comprised of four educational departments offering numerous degrees and certificates that provide students with the knowledge and training necessary for transferring to a university or fulfilling career opportunities in the arts.
 The division houses an acclaimed art gallery and supports the new state-of-the-art Design Technology Center.
 The division offers 6 Associate in Science degrees, 2 Associate in Arts degrees, 2 Associate in Arts for Transfer degrees, and 17 Certificates of Achievement.

 The Arts Division’s educational departments and their program areas include: